Phraust/BFGMiner-SMSMonitor/README.md

     python STATUS.py

-Kill it with a ctrl-c
+Kill it with a ctrl-c.